footballhead/vampyr-utils/README.md

 Future Plans
 ------------

-  * Add a map reader which accepts .CON files
-  * Split the CLI from the back-end libraries
+  * Split the CLI from the libraries
   * GUI?
+  * Split shared functionality into `Shared.java`
   * More error checking
   * Saving to something other than PNG
-  * Makefile which compiles and creates `.jar`s

 I Digress: Version Differences
 ------------------------------